-On motion of Dr. Koritz, seconded by Ms. Smart, this recommendation was approved by the following vote: Aye, Mr. Cepeda, Mr. Estrada, Ms. Hasara, Dr. Koritz, Mr. McMillan, Mr. Montgomery, Ms. Smart, Mr. Wilson; No, none; Absent, Governor Rauner.
+On motion of Dr. Koritz, seconded by Ms. Smart, the purchases recommended were authorized by the following vote: Aye, Mr. Cepeda, Mr. Estrada, Ms. Hasara, Dr. Koritz, Mr. McMillan, Mr. Montgomery, Ms. Smart, Mr. Wilson; No, none; Absent, Governor Rauner.
 (Mr. Fitzgerald and Ms. Holmes asked to be recorded as not voting on this item.)